“Best trip of my life” – Sam Gilbert, Vinson climber 2015

 Madison Mountaineering is among a very select few companies that have gained authorization to operate mountaineering expeditions in Antarctica, which includes submitting Advance Notification to the US Department of State and permitting regarding Waste Management, Environmental Documentation, and Post-Visit Report submissions.

 Garrett Madison has led 14 successful expeditions to Mt.
 Vinson over the last 19 years.
-Each of these 14 climbs was successful in reaching the top of Vinson Massif, the highest point in Antarctica.
+Each of these 14 climbs was successful in reaching the top of Mount Vinson, the highest point in Antarctica.
 Madison Mountaineering’s approach to leading small, self sufficient teams allows us the flexibility to adapt to changing conditions in Antarctica and accommodate the needs of our climbers.

 Who is your guide?